Call for Papers

 Topics of interest

-• Blockchain-inspired approaches for Criminal and terrorist networks
+• Blockchain-based approaches for analyzing criminal and terrorist networks

-• Graph-based analysis and graph mining methods in Blockchain data analysis
+• AI and graph mining methods for blockchain data analysis

 Important Dates